joshuafeld/mlab-to-extxyz/README.md

 #### Converts ML AB files to the extended XYZ (extxyz) file format.

-This tool can be used in three different ways that are covered in the following secctions.
+This tool can be used in three different ways that are covered in the following section.
 - Import as a package to your existing python script.
-- Call the the .py script directly through CLI while providing the needed arguments
+- Call the the .py script directly through CLI while providing the needed arguments.
 - Call the executable tool anywhere from CLI (requires installation of the tool)
 > **NOTE:** The third option works for unix systems only.